Featured piece

 The five mistakes watercolour beginners make in the first month and how to avoid them

-Getting Started Materials Beginners Most early frustrations with watercolour come down to the same handful of problems.
-Understand what they
+Most early frustrations with watercolour come down to the same handful of problems.
+Understand what they are and why they happen, and the medium becomes considerably less mysterious.

 New writing from the site, the occasional material recommendation, and brief notes on painting.
 Sent monthly, nothing more.